zerong0311/docker-test/README.md

 ### 2. MYSQL Database
 - directory : ./data/
-- this part only provide DATABASE STRUCTURE AND Data
+- use the official mysql image,so only provide the schema here.
 - MYSQL can be replaced with any other MYSQL DB instead of docker image

 ### 3. docker-compose
 - the container management part
-- linking up database and service
+- linking up between database and nodejs service
 - database volume ar mount to ./db/
+- for more details about the nodejs environment variable setup,please read ./nodejs/README.md

 ## Start the project